syrte/mw_sats_kin/README.md

 # mw_sats_kin

-Online data will be available online soon.
+Online data will be available soon.

 ## Data List
 - Properties of the satellites used in this study [table 2]